Assets of Community Value

 ACV status lasts for 5 years then would need renewing.

 Additional Planning Permission Protections

 With effect from 6 April 2015, changes in planning law took effect that remove permitted development rights from pubs designated Assets of Community Value.
-This means that in future all changes of use for such pubs will require planning permission, whereas previously conversion of a pub to, say, a supermarket did not.
+This meant that all subsequent changes of use for such pubs required planning permission, whereas previously conversion of a pub to, say, a supermarket did not.

-Pubs currently fall within the A4 planning use class which means that without ACV status, they can be converted to other use classes, or even demolished, without planning permission or any community consultation.
+Pubs previously fell within the A4 planning use class which meant that without ACV status, they could be converted to other Class A uses (eg. supermarket, cafe), or even demolished, without planning permission or any community consultation.

 - Assets of Community Value (England) Regulations 2012

 - Royal Greenwich Council ACV Register